DataForGood-Norway/HackTechGO-2018/README.md

 ## What Are We Doing?

 This project is about mentoring young adults originating from minority background to build confidence through courses and projects in IT.
+Check the program of this semester: http://dataforgood.no/HackTechGO-2018/program_2018/

 ### **Performance goal**